March 30, 2020

 Some PPP loans may be eligible for forgiveness.
 The amount eligible includes expenses paid during the covered period including payroll, mortgage interest, rent and utilities.
 However, the amount of forgiveness is directly related to the business’s ability to maintain the average size of its workforce – the amount of forgiveness decreases if the business reduces its workforce or employee wages.
 The business must submit an application for forgiveness to the originating lender.

-For more information, visit www.SBA.gov or www.smallbusinessdisastersupport.com.
+For more information, visit www.SBA.gov.

 Latest Insights